KRR-Oxford/DeepOnto/docs/bio-ml.md

 ## OAEI Bio-ML 2023

-The 2023 version has made several changes towards the previous version...

-(to be updated)

-locality module counters the effect of target class deletion (No #TgtCls(Subs)).

-Below demonstrates the data statistics for the OAEI 2023 version of Bio-ML, where the input ontologies are extended to the modularization of their pruned versions used in 2022 (available at `raw_data`), through which **structural and logical contexts** are added and the input ontologies become closer to the original ontologies.
-To ensure the completeness of the original reference mappings, the added ontology classes are marked as **not used in alignment** through the annotation property `use_in_alignment` with a value of `false`.
-OM systems can choose to use these classes for enhancement but do not need to consider them for final output mappings.
-Even they are considered for the final output mappings, our evaluation will ensure that they are **excluded in the metric computation** (see [Evaluation Framework](#evaluation-framework)).
+For the OAEI 2023 version, we implemented several updates, including:

+- **Locality Module Enrichment**: In response to the loss of ontology context due to [pruning](#ontology-pruning), we used the locality module technique (access the [code](https://github.com/ernestojimenezruiz/logmap-matcher/blob/master/src/test/java/uk/ac/ox/krr/logmap2/test/oaei/CreateModulesForBioMLTrack.java)) to enrich pruned ontologies with logical modules that provide context for existing classes.
+To ensure the completeness of reference mappings, the new classes added are annotated as **not used in alignment** with the annotation property `use_in_alignment` set to `false`.
+While these supplemental classes can be used by OM systems as auxiliary information, they can be excluded from the alignment process.
+Even they are considered in the final output mappings, our evaluation will ensure that they are **excluded in the metric computation** (see [Evaluation Framework](#evaluation-framework)).

+- **Simplified Task Settings**: For each of the five OM pairs, we simplified the task settings to the following:
+  - **Equivalence Matching**:
+    - **Unsupervised**: We cancelled the validation mapping set, and the full reference mapping set available at `{task_name}/refs_equiv/full.tsv` is used for global matching evaluation.
+    - **Semi-supervised**: The validation mapping set is incorporated into the training set (rendering train-val splitting optional), and the test mapping set available at `{task_name}/refs_equiv/test.tsv` is used for global matching evaluation.
+    - **Local Ranking**: Both unsupervised and semi-supervised settings use the same set of candidate mappings found at `{task_name}/refs_equiv/test.cands.tsv` for local ranking evaluation.
+  - **Subsumption Matching**:
+    - **Target Ontology**: In the OAEI 2022 version, the target ontology for subsumption matching is different from the one for equivalence matching due to **target class deletion**.
+However, as the locality modules counteracts such deletion process, we use the same target ontology for both types of matching.
+    - **Unsupervised**: We removed the unsupervised setting since the subsumption matching task did not attract enough participation.
+    - **Semi-supervised**: The validation mapping set is merged into the training set (rendering train-val splitting optional).
+We conduct a local ranking evaluation (global matching is not applicable for subsumption matching) for candidate mappings available at `{task_name}/refs_subs/test.cands.tsv`.

+- **Bio-LLM: A Special Sub-Track for Large Language Models**: We introduced a unique sub-track for Large Language Model (LLM)-based OM systems.
+We extracted small but challenging subsets from the NCIT-DOID and SNOMED-FMA (Body) datasets for this purpose (refer to [OAEI Bio-LLM 2023](#oaei-bio-llm-2023)).

+Below demonstrates the data statistics for the OAEI 2023 version of Bio-ML, where the input ontologies are enriched with locaility modules compared to the pruned versions used in OAEI 2022.
+The augmented structural and logical contexts make these ontologies more similar to their original versions without any processing (available at `raw_data`).
+The changes compared to the previous version (see [Bio-ML OAEI 2022](#bio-ml-oaei-2022)) are reflected in the `+` numbers of ontology classes.

 In the **Category** column, *"Disease"* indicates that the Mondo data are mainly about disease concepts, while *"Body"*, *"Pharm"*, and *"Neoplas"* denote semantic types of *"Body Part, Organ, or Organ Components"*, *"Pharmacologic Substance"*, and *"Neoplastic Process"* in UMLS, respectively.

-The changes compared to the previous version (see [Bio-ML OAEI 2022](#bio-ml-oaei-2022)) are reflected in the `+` numbers of ontology classes.

 <center>
 <small>